 Uvalde school district police chief Pete Arredondo placed on administrative leave, superintendent says

 Pete Arredondo, the Uvalde school district police chief, was placed on administrative leave Wednesday, the school's superintendent said.
-The suspension is effective immediately.
+The action is effective immediately.

 Dr. Hal Harrell said in a statement that, although the district wanted to wait for the investigation into law enforcement's responses to the deadly mass shooting to be completed before making any decisions, he went ahead and placed Arredondo on leave "because of the lack of clarity that remains" and the "unknown timing" of when the investigation will conclude.